 It’s hard to talking about cancers ‘knowing’ something, but they can have predictable patterns of spread.
 And scientists are beginning to understand why.

 In this Science Surgery post Millie asks: ‘Why doesn’t the immune system attack cancer cells?’
 The short answer is it does!
 But sometimes it needs a helping hand from exciting new treatments.

 We don’t always know why never-smokers develop lung cancer, but the data suggests that genetics play a role, as well as environmental or occupational exposures.

 The time it takes for cancer to develop will vary from tumour to tumour.
-But, on the whole, it’s slower than you might expect, as this science surgery post explains.
+But on the whole, it’s slower than you might expect.

 Eradicating diseases isn’t easy.
 Here we look at which cancers are preventable, and how detecting cancers earlier could make a difference.